h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/Readme.md

 Contribuiting
 ------------

 If you want to do so, plase do a pull request.
+You can also findme on [EmuDev's Slack](https://slofile.com/slack/emudev).

 License